nzlosh/err-stackstorm/README.md

 `api_auth.user.password` | Errbot password to authenticate with StackStorm.
 `api_auth.token` | Errbot user token to authenticate with StackStorm.
 Used instead of a username/password pair.
 `api_auth.key` | Errbot API key to authenticate with StackStorm.
 Used instead of a username/password pair or user token.
 `timer_update` | Unit: seconds.
 Default is *60*.
-Interval for err-stackstorm to refresh to list of available action aliases.  (deprecated)
+Interval for err-stackstorm to the user token is valid.
 `rbac_auth.standalone` | Standalone authentication.
 `rbac_auth.clientside` | Clientside authentication, a chat user will supply StackStorm credentials to err-stackstorm via an authentication page.
 `rbac_auth.clientside.url` | Url to the authentication web page.
 `secrets_store.cleartext` | Use the in memory store.

 ### Locale
-Errbot uses the systems locale for handling text, if your getting errors handling non ascii characters from chat `UnicodeEncodeError: 'ascii' codec can't encode character '\xe9' in position 83: ordinal not in range(128)` Make sure the systems locale is using a unicode encoding, which is indicted by the `.UTF8` extension.
+Errbot uses the systems locale for handling text, if you're getting errors handling non-ascii characters from chat `UnicodeEncodeError: 'ascii' codec can't encode character '\xe9' in position 83: ordinal not in range(128)` Make sure the systems locale is configured for unicode encoding.
+In the below example, the machine was set the English (`en`) New Zealand (`NZ`) with utf-8 encoding (`.UTF8`).
 ```
 # locale
 LANG=en_NZ.UTF8